How to Care for ‘Gollum’ Jade (Crassula Ovata)

 The leaves also look thinner as the moisture that they are storing becomes depleted.

-If this happens to your gollum jade then increase how often you are watering the plant (always ensure that the soil dries out between bouts of watering to avoid root rot) and monitor how quickly the soil dries, adjusting your watering schedule accordingly.
+If this happens to your Gollum jade, then I would increase how often you water the plant (always ensure that the soil dries out between bouts of watering to avoid root rot), monitor how quickly the soil dries, and adjust your watering schedule accordingly.

-Water with a generous soak and locate the gollum in an area with strong wind or excessive air currents and the plant can recover in 2 or 3 cycles of watering.
+Water with a generous soak and locate the gollum in an area with strong wind or excessive air currents, and every time I have had to do this my plant recovers in 2 or 3 cycles of watering.

-(Read my article how to water jade plants for all the best practices for watering).
+(Read my article on how to water jade plants for all the best practices for watering).

 Best Soil For Gollum Jade Succulents

-Gollum jade succulents grow in gritty, well draining soil on rocky hill sides in their native South Africa.
+As we discussed, Gollum jade succulents grow in gritty, well-draining soil on rocky hillsides in their native South Africa.

-Therefore this drought tolerant plant does not tolerate being grown in moisture retaining potting soil, so it is important to emulate the soil conditions of their native habitat.
+Therefore, our drought-tolerant plants do not tolerate being grown in moisture-retaining potting soil, so we need to find a way to emulate the soil conditions of their native habitat.

-Plant your gollum jade plant in a specially prepared succulent and cactus potting soil with is formulated the to mimic the soil profile of the succulents preferred conditions with a larger particle size and a well draining porous structure.
+To do this I recommend planting your gollum jade plant in a specially prepared succulent and cactus potting soil with is formulated to mimic the soil profile of the succulent’s preferred conditions with a larger particle size and a well-draining porous structure.

-Ordinary potting soil retains too much moisture around the roots for too long, for this drought resistant plant and causes the same symptoms as over watering and can cause root rot.
+If you plant your jade in ordinary potting soil then this retains too much moisture around the roots for too long, for this drought resistant plant and causes the same symptoms as over watering and can cause root rot.

 Pots and Containers for Gollum Jade Succulents